MathClubISIB/mathclubisib.github.io/content/seminars/what_is.md

 ## WI01: What Is ?(x)?

 - **Speaker:** Aaratrick Basu (B. Math, 2024)
-- **Abstract:** We introduce the function $?(x)$ defined by Minkowski in 1904, and studied quite well since.
-It is a continuous function on $\[0,1\]$ which has very interesting properties relating to dynamical systems, number theory, integral transforms, and is a rich object as a function itself via analysis of continued fractions and convergents.
+- **Abstract:** We introduce the function \\(?(x)\\) defined by Minkowski in 1904, and studied quite well since.
+It is a continuous function on \\(\[0,1\]\\) which has very interesting properties relating to dynamical systems, number theory, integral transforms, and is a rich object as a function itself via analysis of continued fractions and convergents.
 We give a whirlwind tour of some of these aspects, presenting only the main definitions and results.
 No prerequisites beyond first-year knowledge of analysis and algebra will be assumed formally, but we do demand accepting certain technical facts on faith.
 - **Video:** [TBU]
 - **Date and Time:** Saturday, 9th March 2024, 3:00pm-4:00pm
 - **Venue:** 2nd Floor Auditorium, Academic Building